refinedev/refine/documentation/docs/core/hooks/auth/useResetPassword.md

 ```

--   If promise returned from the `resetPassword` method of the `authProvider` gets resolved with `false` no redirection will occur.
+-   If the promise returned from the `resetPassword` method of the `authProvider` gets resolved with `false` no redirection will occur.

 ```tsx
 const authProvider: AuthProvider = {